Recorded Statements for Insurance Claims

 Make Your Own Recording.

-The same as the adjuster, you have every right to record your statement.
+The same as the adjuster, you have every right to make your own recorded statements.
 This way, you are able to easily refer to your statement while preparing your claim, and the adjuster won’t be able to twist your words.
 Just ensure that you tell the adjuster upfront that you will also be recording your discussion.

 Another benefit to having the recording is that if your claim turns into a lawsuit, and you must give a deposition or testify at trial, you will be able to review exactly what you said during your previous statement.